pritykinlab/pritykinlab_onboarding/README.md

 Mamba is a faster version of conda.
 You would then just use commands like `mamba install x`

 ## Running Jupyter Notebooks
-Most work can be done by starting a jupyter notebook on a slurm node using `run_jupyter.slurm`.
+Most work can be done by starting a jupyter notebook on a slurm node using `run_jupyter.slurm` (This is in the github).
 Make sure to run have a conda environment with jupyter running.
 ```
 conda activate jupyter
 sbatch run_jupyter.slurm